Posted: April 26, 2022 by Kyle Prevost in Borrow

 Both of these companies collect and compile all sorts of information about you from various sources including the credit card company, credit union or bank, cell phone providers and many others.

 What are they looking for?
 In particular, they want to know how you’ve used your current credit, which will tell them if you are a risky borrower.

 Based on this information, the credit bureaus will determine your credit score and then allow other companies to look at your credit rating.
 This will factor into any other lender’s decision on whether or not they allow you to borrow money from them.

 Your credit rating takes into account virtually every payment or bill that’s on record.
 Did you pay off your credit card bills and retail department store account payments this month?
 Did you make your student loan payment on time?
 A credit report will know.

-Here’s the rough breakdown on how credit bureaus come up with your credit rating:
+Here’s the rough breakdown on how credit bureaus in Canada come up with your credit rating: